Ikechukwu-Miracle/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 *4. strpbrk* this searches a string for a set of characters *5. strstr* is a function that locates a substring
 *6. Chess is mental torture* prints the chessboard
+*7. The line of life is a ragged diagonal between duty and desire* prints the two sums of a square matrix